meddion/cmd-snake/README.md

-# terminal-snake
+# cmd-snake
-A simple snake game.
+A simple snake game in cmd.